Cryolite/kanachan/src/annotation/README.md

 # Annotate

 **annotate** is a C++ program that extracts almost all *decision-making points* from game records of Mahjong Soul, and converts the game situation at each decision-making point together with the player's choice and round's/game's final results into annotations suitable to learning.
 The output of the program is text, where each line represents the annotation of a decision-making point.
-The format of the annotation (each line of the output) is specified in the [Annotation Specification](../../#annotation-specification) section.
+The format of the annotation (each line of the output) is specified in [Training Data Format for Behavioral Cloning](https://github.com/Cryolite/kanachan/wiki/Notes-on-Training-Data#training-data-format-for-behavioral-cloning).

 A *decision-making point* is defined by a point in a game at which a player is forced to choose an action among multiple options.
 Possible points and actions are enumerated as follows: